 Different types of Black Betta

-Betta fish have a variety of beautiful rainbow body color.
+Betta fish have a variety of beautiful rainbow body colors.
 Therefore, it is nothing to be surprised about black color Bettas.

 Black Melano Bettas

 Black Melano Betta is the most famous type of Black Betta.
 In Black Melano Bettas, a mutated gene significantly increases the black pigment density and coverage area.
 In appearance, Black Melano Betta is a very dark blackfish.
 Sometimes Black Melano Betta’s coloration is so dense and it seems like the blue-black color of a raven’s wing.

 The mutated gene that is increased the black color is recessive to the normal black gene.
 This means that if you cross the Melano Betta with a normal Betta that does not have a mutated black gene, all spawns will be multi-colored.
 Those offspring will carry the melanium gene, but it is not visible in their coloration.
 These spawns, “melano genus”, are unable to distinguish from the common multicolored Betta .
 The recessive characteristics will become visible only if both parents of the spawn pass on the mutated gene to their offspring.

 The Melanophore Bettas produced by melanoma are very different from what you see in wild and Black Lace Betta.
 Those Melanophores Bettas accumulate and become very sticky, because of this they become so dense black coloration.
 A high degree of speckles is spread all over the fins of this Betta.